Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ## POST clients-upsert

-Update a client record if the provided reference (or the email) do matches one of the client references in your account, otherwise create a new client record with the provided reference (or with a random one if no reference is provided).
+Update a client record if the provided reference (or the email) does match one of the client references in your account, otherwise create a new client record with the provided reference (or with a random one if no reference is provided).
 Note that for this endpoint, the email of the client can also be used as a primary key for the upsert.

 ```javascript
 const axios = require("axios");